 Protected access via HTTPS connection

 The web interface also allows a secure configuration using the HTTPS protocol.
 The HTTPS protocol allows an authentication of the server (i.e. the router) as well as an encryption of the data transmission.

 The router will be authenticated via self-certified device-individual certificate/key combination by default.
 In case of a first access via the HTTPS protocol, the browser indicates that the router uses an invalid security certificate.
 The certificate is not trusted, because the CA (certification authority) certificate is unknown.
 You can ignore this warning and (depending on browser and operating system) add an exception for this server or establish the secure connection to this server nevertheless.

-We recommend to download the CA certificate CA_INSYS_Router.pem from the firmware page and import it into your browser, to approve INSYS MICROELECTRONICS as certification authority.
+We recommend to download the CA certificate "CA_INSYS_Router.pem" and import it into your browser, to approve INSYS MICROELECTRONICS as certification authority.
 Proceed for this as described in the documentation of your browser.

 If INSYS MICROELECTRONICS is stored as certification authority in your browser and you access the router again via the HTTPS protocol, the browser indicates again that an invalid security certificate is used.
 The certificate is not trusted, because the Common Name of the certificate differs from your input in the address bar of the browser.
 The browser indicates that a different device answers under this URL.
 The Common Name of the certificate consists of the MAC address of the router, where the colons are replaced by underscores.
 You can ignore this warning and (depending on browser and operating system) add an exception for this server or establish the secure connection to this server nevertheless.